downhome/sheng/docs/creating_templates.md

 «start:classroom.students»

-Please welcome «first_name» «last_name» to our institution.  «pronoun|capitalize» is a wonderful addition!
+Please welcome «first_name» «last_name» to our institution.  «pronoun|capitalize» will be a wonderful addition!

 «end:classroom.students»